howe-s/NeoFeed/README.md

 ## Goals
 - Learn to scale Python projects with more modular functions
 - Learn to scale front-end using modular react components with data fetched from python via flask
 - Break dependency on javascript injection and promises
+- Learn to create more appealing, modern user-interfaces